pretix/pretix-docs/docs/guides/seating.md

 # Seating

-If you are selling tickets for a stadium, a theater, or a similar venue, then you probably want to sell tickets for individual seats.
+The seating feature of pretix allows you to sell tickets for individual seats.
-The seating feature of pretix allows you to do just that.
+This is useful if, for example. you are selling tickets for a theater, a stadium, or a dining hall.
 You can design a seating plan of your venue and use it for your events.
 Customers will be able to look at the seating plan and choose their preferred seat.
-This article tells you how to do that.
+This article tells you how to create seating plans and how to

 ## Prerequisites